provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.attribute.v1.MsgUpdateAttributeRequest"></a>

 ### MsgUpdateAttributeRequest
-MsgUpdateAttributeRequest defines an sdk.Msg type that is used to update an existing attribute to an account Attributes may only be set in an account by the account that the attribute name resolves to.
+MsgUpdateAttributeRequest defines an sdk.Msg type that is used to update an existing attribute to an account.
+Attributes may only be set in an account by the account that the attribute name resolves to.